jedzej/tietopythontraining-basic/course/lesson_00_the_setup/README.md

 1. Push the branch to your fork `git push origin first_name.last_name/lesson_00_the_setup`
 1. Go to the original repository and create a pull request from your branch in the fork to the original.
 1. Remember to check out master branch before you proceed to the next lesson.

+##### Expected problems
+1. Problems with command line?
+Quick intro needed?
+1. Will git on Windows open vim for editing?
+1. Is there a usable shell on Windows?
+1. PyCharm is intimidating?
+Try VS Code.